emmabritton/kotlin-rust-guide/src/macros.md

 # Macros

-Rust uses macros a lot, this book doesn't cover creating them as they are beyond it's scope but using them are quite simple.
+Rust uses macros a lot as they provide ways to shortened code, and provide variadic and optional parameters, and overloaded methods.
 Macros are invoked by the macro name then an exclamation mark, i.e. `example!`.

 Macros can be used like functions `example!()` but anything can follow the exclamation mark as macros are very powerful, for example: